 WWOOF LATIN AMERICA

-Is a free Social Network for those interested in WWOOFing and volunteering in Latin America.
-Here you can link to the websites of the countries with WWOOF organizations in Latin America, and communicate with fellow WWOOFers.
+Is a free Social Network for those interested in WWOOFing 'volunteering' in Latin American organic farms.
+Here you can link to the countries with WWOOF organizations in Latin America, and communicate with fellow WWOOFers.

 To WWOOF/volunteer in a Latin American country, you need to purchase a membership of the WWOOF organization of each country you plan to visit.
 Once you are a member, you will have access to the country's host farm list and you will be able to contact each farm directly to arrange your visit.

 Farms listed in WWOOF organizations are part of a world-wide effort to promote the concept of organic farming, sustainable agriculture and responsible consumer habits.
 As part of this effort, host farms offer WWOOF members the opportunity to learn by doing.
-Listed farms will host WWOOF members free of charge.
+Listed farms will host WWOOF members free of charge in exchange for farm work, typically for 5-6 hours a day for 5-6 days a week.
+WWOOFers are responsible for their travel to and from the farm, transportation, personal expenses, etc.

 WWOOF organizations in Latin America are affiliated to the International WWOOF Association (www.wwoof.org and www.wwoofinternational.org) which promotes environmentally friendly farming and consumer habits by helping bridge the gap between consumers and environmentally-responsible farmers.